UWrc/UWrc.github.io/docs/gpus/gpu_start.md

 sinfo -p ckpt-all -O nodehost,cpusstate,freemem,gres,gresused -S nodehost | grep -v null
 ```
 ### GPU Jobs on Checkpoint
-A GPU job can be requested from `ckpt` by specifing the type and number of GPUs to allocate with the tag `--gpus-per-node`:
+A GPU job can be requested from `ckpt` by specifying the type and number of GPUs to allocate with the tag `--gpus-per-node`:
 ```
 salloc --partition=ckpt-all --gpus-per-node=2080ti:1 --mem=10G --time=2:00:00
 ```